hombreperro45/docs/docs/specs/shader.md

 # Shaders

+Libretro has created its Shader Specification in order to ease the implementation of cross-platform video shaders.

+#### Available shader types:

+* **Cg shaders**: The Cg shader spec used in RetroArch and other libretro frontends supports both single-pass Cg shaders as well as multi-pass shaders.
+It uses a custom Cg preset format (.cgp).
+* **GLSL shaders**: GLSL support exists for platforms which do not support Cg shaders, which is the case for OpenGL ES, and EGL contexts including KMS mode in Linux.

+#### Shader file format:

+    # are treated as comments.
+Rest of the line is ignored.
+    Format is: key = value.
+There can be as many spaces as you like in-between.
+    Value can be wrapped inside "" for multiword strings. (foo = "hai u")
+    #include includes a config file in-place.
+    Path is relative to where config file was loaded unless an absolute path is chosen.
+    Key/value pairs from an #include are read-only, and cannot be modified.

 ## Cg shader spec

-The Cg shader spec used in RetroArch and other libretro frontends supports both single-pass Cg shaders as well as multi-pass shaders.
-It uses a custom Cg preset format (.cgp).

-### Example Cg preset
+### Example Cg shader
+-To be written-

+### Cg shader presets

     shaders = 2
     shader0 = 4xBR-v3.9.cg